harvey-tan91/ml_project_income_classifier/README.md

 2b) Fine-tune the alternative model using Grid Search

-3) Compare if the complex model (Random Forest) perform significantly better than the Decision Tree model
+3a) Compare if the complex model (Random Forest) perform significantly better than the Decision Tree model

 # Performance Metrics
-Model's performance will be measured by their model's accuracy.
+Models will be evaluated based on their F1 score